Laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS)

 - Titanite, calibration using MKED1, ONT2 and Khan natural titanite

 - Chromite, calibration using inhouse reference material together with NIST glass

-Trace element maps can be done on various materials, the below example are from an otolith.
-Imaging is an area under fast development and a focus area for this laboratory.
+Trace element maps by LA-ICP-MS methods opens for relatively fast aquisation of spartial distribution of trace element data.
+Below example are from an otolith (fish ear-stone and a clino-pyroxene.
+Trace element mapping is an area under fast development and a focus area for this laboratory.

 Reference materials at the lab

 - NIST glasses - 610, 612 and 614